Distributed Antenna System (DAS) in Australia

 What are the Australian standards for a Distributed Antenna System?

-The Multi-Carrier Forum (MCF) produces a Distributed Antenna System specification agreed by the three mobile operators Telstra, Optus and Vodafone which provides a recommended set of guidelines for the deployment of Distributed Antenna System.
+The Multi-Carrier Forum (MCF) produces a Distributed Antenna System specification agreed by the three mobile operators Telstra, Optus and Vodafone which provides a recommended set of guidelines for deploying Distributed Antenna System.
 It dictates coverage areas, equipment types, performance criteria, and electrical/space/cooling considerations.
-The MCF2022 was released with additional considerations for the 3.5GHz range to allow for more capacity, but this is yet to be ratified and a significant number of additional changes are still expected.
+The MCF2023 was released for comment.
+Wireless Coverage Solutions responded to the draft and continues to consult.

-The MCF defines ‘lead’ operator who will be the first operator to connect to the system and who will maintain the Distributed Antenna System henceforth.
-During the Distributed Antenna System design and throughout the installation process, complete integration and consultation with the lead operator is necessary to ensure they are across all the site considerations and changes.
-This ensures no surprises arise at the end of the project and connection doesn’t get delayed.
+The MCF defines a ‘lead’ operator who will be the first operator to connect to the system and who will maintain the Distributed Antenna System henceforth.
+During the Distributed Antenna System design and installation process, complete integration and consultation with the lead operator is necessary to ensure they are across all the site considerations and changes.
+This ensures no surprises arise at the end of the project and the connection doesn’t get delayed.

-The engineers at Wireless Coverage Solutions have designed Distributed Antenna Systems for some of the most prestigious buildings throughout Sydney, Melbourne, Brisbane and all around.
-Our designs take into account a variety of future upgrade paths, installation logistics, long term maintenance and tenant impacts along the way.
-Do not accept a 2nd rate Distributed Antenna System design today which will create problems tomorrow and contact us now.
-All our Distributed Antenna System designs are MCF approved by an Australian Tier 1 mobile operator prior to construction and we are one of the few companies who completes all our work in house.
+Our designs take into account a variety of future upgrade paths, installation logistics, long-term maintenance, and tenant impacts along the way.
+Dont accept a 2nd rate Distributed Antenna System design today which will create problems tomorrow and contact us now.